MarcusBarnes/mik/README.md

 ## Current status

-Until April 2016, when our migration from CONTENTdm to Islandora will be complete, we will be working on the 0.9 release of MIK.
-We aim for a 1.0 release of MIK in the summer of 2016.
+Until April 2016, when our migration from CONTENTdm to Islandora will be complete, we will be working on what we call the 0.9 release of MIK.
+We aim for a 1.0 release of MIK in January 2017.
 Please note that the only differences between version 0.9 and 1.0 will be the addition of more features, automated tests, and code cleanup.
 Version 0.9 is already being used in production.

 So far, we have "toolchains" (complete sets of MIK fetchers, metadata parsers, file getters, etc.) for creating Islandora import packages from the following: